 Hello!
 Welcome to the Three Minute Thesis (3MT®) competition guide.

 The Three Minute Thesis (3MT®) is an academic research communication competition developed by the University of Queensland (UQ), Australia.
-In 2022 the competition will return to a live in-person event at all levels of the competition.
-However, UQ has made the decision to host the 2022 Asia-Pacific 3MT competition as a virtual format (video submission) in the interest of public health.
+The 2023 Asia-Pacific 3MT competition will be held as a virtual event (video submission).

 Interested to participate?
 Contact your Academic Unit for more information, and to register your interest.

-In 2022, the UniSA 3MT® competition will return to a live in-person event.
+In 2023, the UniSA 3MT® competition will be a live in-person event.
 Competing for a chance to represent UniSA in the Asia-Pacific 3MT Competition, our PhD candidates communicate their research using one slide, and non-technical language in just three minutes.

 The 3MT® competition gives you a chance to promote your research and share its significance.
 It is also a great way to hone your presentation and communication skills, including communicating your research in a way that is accessible to the broader public.
 This is a great opportunity to develop important skills you can apply throughout your candidature and career, including: